thiscovidlife/blog/_posts/2020-03-14-bored-already.md

 Missouri had 6 cases by the end of the day today.

-We're discussing moving the weight bench into our recently-cleaned garage, but Haley wants us to wait a week or so to see if this really pans out.
+We're discussing moving the weight bench into our recently-cleaned garage, but Dani wants us to wait a week or so to see if this really pans out.